 Topic: Vouchers, Charter Schools, and the Road to Privatization of Education in America

-Dr Terezinha Nunes is Professor of Educational Studies, University of Oxford and Fellow of Harris Manchester College.
-She is a psychologist specializing in childhood development and learning and is currently Associate Editor of the Journal Human Development.
+is Professor of Educational Studies, University of Oxford and Fellow of Harris Manchester College.
+She is a psychologist specializing in childhood development and learning and is currently Associate Editor of the Journal of Human Development.
 She is a highly regarded educational researcher and the author of an extensive array of articles in learned journals.
-Most recently her books, have centred on child literacy, have been published by several major publishing houses including Wiley Blackwell, London; Routledge, London; and Kluwer, The Netherlands.
+Most recently her books, have centered on child literacy, published by several major publishing houses including Wiley-Blackwell, London; Routledge, London and Kluwer, The Netherlands.

 Topic: Childhood Literacy–The Promise of Tomorrow.